OpenSignLabs/OpenSign/docs/docs/help/New-Document/widgets.md

 title: Widgets in OpenSign
 ---

-# 🧩 Understanding Widgets in OpenSign
+# 🧩 Understanding the Number Widget

 Widgets in **OpenSign** are interactive fields that you can place on your documents to collect information, signatures, or confirmations from recipients during the signing process.